Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: The classical Lennard-Jones energy: numerical study, degeneracy as and conjecture

-\textbf{Acknowledgement:} I would like to thank the Mathematics Center Heidelberg (MATCH) for support, Doug Hardin for giving me the intuition of the degeneracy of the minimizer for the Lennard-Jones interaction, Mircea Petrache for giving me a first feedback and Florian Nolte for interesting discussions.
+\textbf{Acknowledgement:} I would like to thank the Mathematics Center Heidelberg (MATCH) for support, Doug Hardin for giving me the intuition of the degeneracy of the minimizer for the Lennard-Jones interaction, Mircea Petrache and Lukas Schimmer for giving me some feedbacks and Florian Nolte for interesting discussions.
+I also acknowledge support from ERC advanced grant Mathematics of the Structure of Matter (project No. 321029) and from VILLUM FONDEN via the QMATH Centre of Excellence (grant No. 10059).
+I finally thank the anonymous referees for their useful suggestions and comments, that greatly helped to improve the readability of the paper.